How to Use a B2B Podcast as a Sales & Lead Generation Machine in 2026

 Potential Customer Relationships

+After the interview, nurture these relationships by sharing industry insights that address their specific challenges.
 Offer complimentary assessments or consultations as a helpful next step, and follow up by sending relevant case studies that speak directly to the issues they mentioned during your conversation

 The Upshift case study demonstrates the power of this approach, having converted over 50% of podcast interviews into revenue opportunities.
 As their host noted,